bjellesma/BillJellesmaCoding/blog/20250504_unsupervised_learning.md

     return mu, var
 ```

-Or we can use numpy's built in functions
+Or we can use numpy's built in functions to take advantage of numpy's vector operations to act on an entire array at once

 ```py
 def estimate_gaussian(X):